kevboutin/azure-middy/README.md

 ### Inline middlewares

 Sometimes you want to create handlers that serve a very small need and that are not necessarily re-usable.
 In such cases, you probably will need to hook only into one of the different phases (`before`, `after` or `onError`).

 In these cases you can use **inline middlewares** which are shortcut functions to hook logic into Azure-Middy's control flow.

-Let's see how inline middlewares work with a simple example:
+Observe how inline middlewares work with a simple example:

 ```javascript
 const middy = require("@kevboutin/azure-middy-core");